H43X/Selenium-Version/README.md

 ```
 **Once you have the libraries, you're good to go!**

-Now all you have to do is use your IDE of choice, download autoViews.py and click run.
+Now all you have to do is use your IDE of choice, download autoViews.py and run it.